soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation actions page

-When you click the Actions node or Action tab, you go to a view that shows all the play book actions that are recommended for remediation after the investigation has completed.
+When you select the **Action** node or tab, you go to a view that shows all the play book actions that are recommended for remediation after the investigation has completed.

-The actions capture a complete list of all the action steps Microsoft recommend you take at the end of a investigation.
+Actions capture a complete list of all the steps Microsoft recommends you take at the end of a investigation.
 You can take remediation actions here by selecting one or more actions.
-Clicking Approve will allow remediations to begin running.
-(Appropriate permissions might be required. for example, Security Reader can view actions but not approve them.)
+Clicking **Approve** will allow remediations to begin running.
+(Appropriate permissions might be required.
+For example, a Security Reader can view actions but not approve them.)

 ![AIR investigations action page](media/air-investigationactionspage.png)